texnoforge/texnomagic/docs/index.md

 # TexnoMagic

-**TexnoMagic** is a free and open source Python 3 library and format for **symbol recognition** and symbol-based language parsing.
+**TexnoMagic** is a free and open source Python 3 library, CLI and format for **symbol recognition** and symbol-based language parsing.

 I created **TexnoMagic** after prototyping serveral systems for magic